Richard Gwyn: "Brawling in Church"

 When the May Assizes were held at Wrexham in 1581, the Chief Justice of Chester, Sir George Bromley, ordered that Gwyn be "taken to church" by force.
 Gwyn was carried upon the shoulders of six men into St. Giles' Church in Wrexham.
 Gwyn was carried around the font and laid in heavy shackles before the pulpit to hear the sermon of an Anglican clergyman named Thomas Jones.
 However, Gwyn, "so stirred his legs that with the noise of his irons the preacher's voice could not be heard."
 Sir George Bromley ordered that, as punishment, Gwyn was to be placed in the stocks between 10:00am and 8:00pm and sermonized the whole time by Anglican ministers.
 One Anglican clergyman, who had a very large red nose, attempted to debate with Gwyn concerning the Keys of the Church, which the minister alleged were given just as much to him as to St. Peter the Apostle.
 "There is this difference", Gwyn replied, "namely, that whereas Peter received the Keys to the Kingdom of Heaven, the keys you received were obviously those of the beer cellar."

 At 8:00 pm, Gwyn was finally released from the stocks and limped back to his cell, followed the whole way by the jeering laughter of David Edwards, the Puritan cloth merchant who had arrested him.

 At his next court appearance, Gwyn learned he had been indicted and would be tried for the additional charge of "brawling during divine service."
 However, as James Garm, the clerk of court, began to read the indictment before the jury, he found himself unable to continue doing so and handed it to someone else.
 When Sir George asked Garm what was the matter, the clerk replied, "I do not know what has happened to my eyes, but I cannot see."
 Bromley replied, "Speak softly lest the Papists make a miracle of that."
 Richard Gwyn was found guilty by the jury and fined one hundred marks (£140).

 In September 1581, Gwyn was moved to Denbigh Castle and was again brought before Sir George Bromley.
-Gwyn was fined £280 for refusing to attend Anglican Sunday Services under the penal statute setting the fine for that offense at £20 per month.
+Gwyn was fined £280 for refusing to attend Anglican Sunday Services under the penal statute setting the fine for that offence at £20 per month.
 This fine was in addition to Gwyn's previous fine of £140 for "brawling during divine service".
 Gwyn replied that he had some funds and could make some payment toward his fines.
 When Bromley asked what amount he could pay, Gwyn answered, "Six-pence".
 Outraged, Bromley ordered that Gwyn be returned to prison with extra irons.